ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 # Lazy Evaluation

-This is a feature most unique to Haskell, as it is besides its predecessor "Miranda" the only major language which is per default lazy evaluated.
+This is a feature most unique to Haskell, as it is the only major language
+- besides its predecessor "Miranda" - which is per default lazily evaluated.

 So what exactly does it mean?
 Let's have a look at following artificial Python code: